 Math 7/6 is especially good at providing cumulative review and expansion upon topics covered in earlier grades.
 Among topics covered at this level are fractions, mixed numbers, decimals, percents, rounding, estimating, exponents, working with signed numbers, square roots, beginning algebraic expressions, volume, angles, circles, prime factorization, ratios, proportions, statistics, and probability.
 Especially notable are word problems that cause children to think of math concepts in a number of different ways to ensure understanding.
 These features make this a great choice for many students at this level.

 Math 8/7 Third Edition

-Math 8/7 reviews material introduced in the prior texts, especially Math 7/6, and provides pre-algebra instruction.
+Math 8/7 reviews material introduced in the prior courses, especially Math 7/6, and it also provides pre-algebra instruction.
 It covers word problems, scientific notation, statistics, probability, ratios, proportions, simplifying and balancing equations, factoring algebraic expressions, slope-intercept form, graphing linear inequalities, arcs, sectors, and the Pythagorean theorem.

 Algebra ½ Third Edition

 This pre-algebra course can be used after completing Math 8/7.
 Plenty of review, a spiral learning process, thought-provoking word problems, and clear instruction that works for independent study make Algebra 1/2 one of my favorite options available for this level, even if it is no longer needed.
 As is typical of the upper-grade Saxon books, the level of difficulty rises sharply toward the end of the course.
 If your student starts to have more difficulty in the latter part of the course, consider doing only half a lesson each day.